-

 Two-Wheeled Vehicles Defined

-Read the following to determine whether you ride a motorcycle or a moped, or for even better clarification, consult the detail chart in Part I-12 of the state’s motorcycle manual.
+Read the following to determine whether you ride a motorcycle or a moped, or for even better clarification, see the motorcycle manual.

 - Motorcycle―A motor-driven vehicle that:

-- Travels with no more than three wheels on the ground.
+- Travels with no more than 3 wheels on the ground.

 - Has a seat or a saddle for the rider